8ta4/blog/drafts/I built a sales tool to see if anyone would actually use it.md

+The original was removed for not being open source.
+I've since added the license.
+The original post is unedited below.

 There's a stark contrast.
 Developer tools thrive in open source.
 Sales tools are almost exclusively closed-source SaaS.

 This is likely for a few reasons: